somosnlp/somosnlp.org/pages/hackathon/cartel.en.md

 cover: https://somosnlp.github.io/assets/images/eventos/20230301_hackathon_wip.png
 ---

-To promote different skills in our community, we want to allow you to design the hackathon poster this year.
-The objectives of this year's hackathon are the creation of a quality Spanish corpus that includes the varieties of this rich language spoken by 600M people and to start a leaderboard that allows us to evaluate LLMs in Spanish.
+To promote different skills in our community, this year we want to give you the chance to design the hackathon poster.
+The objectives of this year's hackathon are the creation of a quality Spanish corpus that includes the varieties of this rich language spoken by 600M people and the creation of a leaderboard that allows us to evaluate LLMs in Spanish.
 Show your most artistic version and help us create the poster!

 ## 🎨 How to participate